 Rear-end collisions are by far the most common type of vehicle accidents making up over 30 percent of all accidents.
 According to the National Highway Traffic Safety Administration, there are an average of 2 million rear-end collisions a year resulting in over 500,000 injuries and 17,000 deaths.

-In Florida, there are over 400,000 auto accidents each year with 120,000 of them being rear-end collisions.
-The NHTSA found that rear-end collisions were more likely to occur in urban areas.
-Subsequently, this means you are at more risk of a rear-end collision in places like Tampa Bay, St Petersburg, Clearwater, Brandon and Spring Hill.
+In Florida, over 400,000 auto accidents happen each year with 120,000 of them being rear-ended collisions.
+In addition, the NHTSA found that rear-end collisions were more likely to occur in urban areas.
+Subsequently, this means you are at more risk of a rear-end collision in places like Tampa Bay, St Petersburg, Clearwater, Brandon, and Spring Hill.
 In fact, this is primarily due to the number of cars and the stop-and-go driving that is common in urban driving.

 Thus, if you were seriously injured or a loved one was killed in a rear-end collision in the Tampa area, contact us today for a free consultation and case evaluation.